Department of Computer Science

 Introduction to the design and construction of responsive interactive websites using current technologies and tools.
 The course covers principles of effective website design, the design process, and implementation techniques.
 A term project building a large interactive, mobile-ready website is required.
 Students who have completed or are taking COMP 20500 may not receive credit for this course.
 (F,S,Y)

-Attributes: CA, CCCS, ESTS, NS, TIII
+Attributes: CA, CCCS, ESTS, MC

 3 Credits